 This page documents the Flip Schulke Education Through Photography Project image collection that is available through the library.

-At the moment, you may review the contact proofs
+At the moment, you may view and browse the small scale contact proofs

 This is a small subset of the complete Flip Schulke Photographic Archive, 1950 - 1990, within the Dolph Briscoe Center for American History, University of Texas at Austin. https://legacy.lib.utexas.edu/taro/utcah/01948/cah-01948.html